YilunAllenChen/DormRover/README.md

 |     **GPIO2**   |   **SDA**  |
 |     **GPIO3**   |   **SCL**  |

+Many embedded devices need to measure distance.
+Distance sensors are used for gesture detection on tablets and phones, and are also found on many robots to detect and avoid obstacles.
+New ToF (time of flight) sensors measure the speed of light delay from a solid state laser (LIDAR - the term lidar is a portmanteau of "light" and "radar".) to detect distance.
+It uses a SPAD array (Single Photon Avalanche Diodes) detector and an IR Laser with a 940nm VCSEL emitter (Vertical Cavity Surface-Emitting Laser) controlled by an internal microprocessor all in a module smaller than a pencil eraser.

 ## Software Setup
 1. Ready your Raspberry Pi (3 or above recommended)